-Whether you’re new to self-employment or a seasoned professional, find everything you need to know about sole trader taxes in the UK.
+Whether you’re new to self-employment or property ownership, or a seasoned professional, find everything you need to know about sole trader and unincorporated landlord taxes in the UK.
 From understanding tax codes to Self Assessment advice, we've got you covered.

-Self Assessment tax returns are a key task in every self-employed person’s to-do list.
+Self Assessment tax returns are a key task in every sole trader's to-do list.
 In this guide, we cover everything you need to know about completing your tax return for HMRC, so you know exactly what income you need to declare.

 Whilst the tax return for work you’re doing now may not be due for months, the beginning of the new tax year is the perfect time to build good tax habits.
 So, in this blog, we’ve outlined four ways you can make this tax year the easiest yet.

 The start of a new tax year is a big day in the self-employed calendar.
-So, in this blog, you'll find seven key things you can do to ensure that the 2022/23 tax year is smooth sailing for your business.
+So, in this blog, you'll find six key things you can do to ensure that the 2023/24 tax year is smooth sailing for your business.

 If you're a VAT-registered freelancer, you need to sign up for Making Tax Digital for VAT by April 2022.
-And all freelancers earning more than £10,000 will have to sign up for MTD for Income Tax by 2024—read our guide to find out what you need to know.
+And all individuals earning more than £50,000 from self-employment or property will have to sign up for MTD for Income Tax by 2026—read our guide to find out what you need to know.

 From Self Assessment deadlines to payment on account dates, we’ve listed all of the key tax dates that you need to bear in mind when you're self-employed as a sole trader.
 Pop them in your diary to ensure you're always on top of your finances!